itflow-org/itflow/README.md

 ## Support & Contributions

 ### Forum
-For assistance using ITFlow, feature requests, and general ideas/discussions please use the community [forum](https://forum.itflow.org).
+For help using ITFlow, feature requests, and general ideas / discussions please use the community [forum](https://forum.itflow.org).
 For bugs, please raise an [issue](https://github.com/johnnyq/itflow/issues).

 ### Contributing
 If you are able to make a contribution that would make ITFlow better, please fork the repo and create a pull request.
 Please make sure you're following our [code standards](https://itflow.org/docs.php?doc=coding-standards).
-For large changes/new features, please discuss the issue with other contributors first.
+For large changes / new features, please discuss the issue with other contributors first.

 #### Contributors
 <a href="https://github.com/johnnyq/itflow/graphs/contributors">